I was sitting in a hotel room on a king-sized bed at a conference.

 I was scared of forgetting how to be in love with my husband.

-Every marriage—no matter how strong—finds itself here, at some point: at a crossroads.
-It’s there, at the crossroads, we have a choice.
+Every marriage — no matter how strong — finds itself here, at some point: at a crossroads.
+It’s there we have a choice.
 If we stay on the same path, we’ll end up not recognizing one another in 10 years and arguing over who gets custody.
-It is a pivotal moment, this crossroads: of deciding—do I still believe in love, and if so, am I willing to allow it to transform this relationship into something they make movies about?
+It is a pivotal moment, this crossroads: of deciding — do I still believe in love, and if so, am I willing to allow it to transform this relationship into something they make movies about?

 I believe it can.
 In fact, I know it can, but it means making choices.
 It means reaching the crossroads and choosing the narrow path, the one leading to a marriage so real and intimate it will make our kids want to get married.